ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 We do have to talk about that they will predate the reds but

-red squirrels have co-evolved with Pine Martens so actually
+red squirrels have co-evolved with pine martens.
+So actually

 the reds are smaller, they're quicker, they can get away more